 However, the mobilisation that is applied to each region of the spine is subtly different.

 For example, when applied to the lumbar region, the procedure involves a small oscillatory movement, combined with some distraction (rotation and manual traction).

 However, when applied to the cervical spine, pressure and distraction are applied separately.

 Joints in the human body normally move in response to active, muscle contraction.
 This is referred to as active mobility; however, they can also be moved by an external force, for example by a practitioner using physical procedures.
 This is referred to as passive mobility.

 In theory, if patients were trained in orthopaedic medicine, they could mobilise some of their own joints; however, due to its location, it is physically impossible for anyone to mobilise their own spine [without the intervention of the Backrack™].

 All aspects of the treatment can be focused very precisely, and safely, on individual joints and soft tissue.
 Furthermore, the exact level of force is carefully selected by the practitioner, depending on the nature and severity of the patient’s condition (and the extent to which the patient has improved in previous sessions).

 There are no sudden, violent movements.
 Contrast this, for example, with osteopathic and/or chiropractic manipulations.
 In relative terms, these are violent, clumsy and poorly targeted.

 In our opinion, orthopaedic mobilisation is the most effective treatment for chronic back pain and serious, spinal disorders.
 It is extremely safe and widely applicable.
-There are virtually no contra-indications (that is, conditions where it should not be used) and up to 98% of all back conditions will respond favourably.

 Although the treatment itself is very effective, orthopaedic medicine is particularly successful because (in skilled hands) it will produce a very accurate diagnosis.
 This should not be underestimated; without an accurate diagnosis, any form of treatment is largely futile.